 The adoption trends are clear, with a Fidelity Digital Assets study revealing an increase in digital asset allocation among institutional investors in the U.S. and Europe.
 Despite market volatility, the inflation-hedging characteristics and potential for higher returns have kept digital assets attractive to investors.

 The regulatory environment for digital assets is still evolving, with many jurisdictions lacking clear guidelines.
-This uncertainty can lead to compliance risks, as institutions must navigate a complex and often ambiguous regulatory landscape.
+This uncertainty can lead to compliance risks, but an attorney specializing in digital asset law can guide institutions through the complex, often ambiguous regulatory landscape.
 Digital assets are susceptible to cyber-attacks, hacks, and digital theft.
 Financial institutions, due to the high-value and low-liquidity nature of digital assets, may become prime targets for cybercriminals.

 Digital assets are known for their high volatility.
 This can pose significant market risks for institutions, affecting the valuation of their investments and potentially leading to substantial financial losses.
 The integration of digital assets requires robust infrastructure and operational processes.
 Issues related to connectivity, interoperability, and scalability can pose operational risks.